Puri–Shalimar Garib Rath Express: Coaches

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12882 Puri Shalimar Garib Rath Express covers the distance of 497 km in 8 hours 50 mins (56.83 km/hr) & in 9 hours 00 mins as 12881 Shalimar Puri Garib Rath Express (55.78 km/hr).
+The 12882 Puri Shalimar Garib Rath Express covers the distance of 497 km in 8 hours 50 mins (56.83 km/h) and in 9 hours 00 mins as 12881 Shalimar Puri Garib Rath Express (55.78 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a superfast surcharge.

 Routeing

 The 12882 / 81 Puri Shalimar Garib Rath Express runs from Puri via Bhubaneswar, Cuttack, Bhadrak, Kharagpur Junction to Shalimar.